fdeblasio/pokeemerald-expansion/notes.md

 ### Items
 - Max Elixir (and others?) should stay on party screen like Full Restores do
-- Ideally all SV TMs would be available if the bag was ever expanded greatly
-    - Important ones should be made into tutors
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms? (might go over Key Items amount)